 Equally important is that very few data thefts were discovered by the use of technology.
 Rather, security awareness and incident response played a greater role in the detection of these crimes.
 Unfortunately, these competencies are neglected in many businesses.
 The majority of cases were detected by employees who reported suspicious or unusual activity, customers who complained or by auditors.

 Ensure that your incident response plans include response to the insider threat.
 This includes computer forensic imaging and proper evidence handling procedures since these cases often result in litigation.
+Training should be implemented along with the incident response plan.
 Train employees on how to recognize suspicious activity and whom to contact when they observe it.
 Lastly, set up methods for anonymous reporting and whistleblowing.